The following are questions frequently asked by family members and advocates during the conduct process:

-Can I be present at a Conduct Conference or a hearing with my student?
+Can I be present at an Administrative Meeting or a hearing with my student?

-The Conduct Conference is between your student and a University representative.You may attend a Conduct Conference as an advisor to support your student through the process.
+The Administrative Meeting is between your student and a Case Administrator.You may attend the meeting as an advisor to support your student through the process.
 However, you cannot speak for, or represent your student in the process.
-Attendance at a conference or hearing is subject to the approval of your student (who must also complete a Confidentiality Waiver) and the Dean of Students Office staff member holding the meeting.
+Attendance at a conduct meeting or hearing is subject to the approval of your student (who must also complete a Confidentiality Waiver) and the Case Administrator holding the meeting.

 Do I need to hire an attorney or some other person to represent my student?

 You don't have to, but you can.
 When there is a pending criminal/civil case or when there is a reasonable likelihood that a criminal complaint will be sought against the student(s) arising out of the same facts as the charge(s), your student may, at their own expense, be accompanied by an attorney.
 Your student is responsible for presenting their information and perspectives in the conduct meeting; attorneys may not participate.
 An attorney assisting your student must not be an employee of the Student Legal Services Office or supported by University funds.
 Your student must also complete a Confidentiality Waiver to allow the attorney to be present in the meeting(s).

 How are sanctions determined?

 Conduct cases are considered on an individual basis with each involved student.
 The nature and severity of the offense, as well as a student’s conduct history, is taken into consideration when determining sanctions if a student is responsible for violating the Code of Conduct.
 If your student would like to request a copy of their conduct history prior to an upcoming conduct conference, they can request a Conduct Clearance.